Best AI News RSS Feeds in 2026: 8 Trusted Sources

 | Readless | Digesting high-value items after collection | Free trial path | AI summary layer over your selected sources |

 A practical pattern is: reader for capture + digest for prioritization.
-If your AI feed volume is rising faster than your available time, this hybrid model usually beats app-switching alone.
+Generative AI adoption in business functions more than doubled from 33% to 71% in one year (Stanford HAI / McKinsey), driving unprecedented demand for AI news monitoring.
+If your feed volume is rising faster than your available time, this hybrid model beats app-switching alone.
 See how it works and compare fit on pricing.

 Track dozens of AI sources, then read one focused daily brief instead of 30+ fragmented updates.